adaltas/node-csv-docs/src/md/generate/index.md

 The source code uses modern JavaScript features and run natively in Node 7.6+.
-For older browsers or older versions of Node, use the module inside "./lib/es5".
+For older browsers or older versions of Node, use the modules inside "./lib/es5".